 Individual health plan special enrollment periods

-If you have premium payment, claims or enrollment issues with your health plan your purchased through the Washington Healthplanfinder, you may change your coverage during this temporary enrollment period.
+If you have problems with your premium payment, claims or enrollment through Washington Healthplanfinder, you can enroll in coverage retroactive to Jan.
+1, 2015 during a temporary enrollment opportunity, which ends Feb.
+23, 2015.
+Otherwise throughout the year, you may qualify for a special enrollment period depending on your situation (see below).
 Note: If you switch to a health plan sold outside of the Washington Healthplanfinder, you will not be able to keep your premium subsidy.

 General special enrollment